-When you apply a batik design to the fabric, you use wax or another unique material resists medium.
+When you apply a batik design to the fabric, you use wax or another unique material to resist medium.
 Once you paint the fabric, the areas around the design absorb the paint, but the glaze repels it, leaving a pattern.

-Sun painting entails the placement of masks on a newly-colored or dyed textile, with the fabric under the cover remaining paler than it.
+Sun painting entails placing masks on a newly-colored or dyed textile, with the fabric under the cover remaining paler than it.
 One can also use dyes that react to sunlight to photograph the outlines of their masks.

 With stencils, you can mask parts you don’t want painting while applying paint to specific areas of fabric.
 You can buy ready-made stencils or make your own.
 To create stenciled designs, utilize a stiff brush with short bristles or spray fabric paint.

 Natural sponges mix well with fabric paint and make interesting patterns.
 You can make stamps from thick, high-density foam rubber.
 Sponges allow you to paint fabric with broad strokes.
 You can find wedge-shaped sponge brushes that give you more control.
 Traditional ways to apply fabric paint include the use of a potato stamp.
 This method is often used for simple designs and is a good one for kids.